datatweets/terraform-gcp-guide/01-setup/guide_01.md

   - On macOS and Linux, you may need to use `sudo` when moving files to system directories.
   - Ensure you have administrative privileges during installation.

+### VS Code Extension Issues

+- **Extension Not Working**: If Terraform extensions aren't providing features:
+  - Restart VS Code after installing extensions
+  - Check that files have the correct `.tf` extension
+  - Verify Terraform is installed and accessible from terminal
+  - Check VS Code's Output panel for extension error messages

+- **Formatting Not Working**: If auto-formatting isn't working:
+  - Ensure the HashiCorp Terraform extension is set as the default formatter
+  - Check that `terraform fmt` command works in terminal
+  - Verify the settings configuration is applied correctly

+- **IntelliSense Issues**: If auto-completion isn't working:
+  - Make sure you're working in a valid Terraform project directory
+  - Check that the extension can access Terraform CLI
+  - Try reloading the VS Code window (`Ctrl+Shift+P` → "Developer: Reload Window")

 ---

-## 5. Conclusion
+## 7. Conclusion

-You've successfully installed Terraform on your system.
-This foundational setup enables you to begin automating your GCP infrastructure deployments.
-Terraform's declarative approach will help you manage resources efficiently and consistently across your Google Cloud environments.
+You've successfully installed Terraform and set up Visual Studio Code with essential extensions for Terraform development.
+This powerful combination provides you with an optimal development environment for automating your GCP infrastructure deployments.
+Terraform's declarative approach, combined with VS Code's intelligent features, will help you manage resources efficiently and consistently across your Google Cloud environments.

 ---